 Vitrification (Sperm ,Ovum And Embryo Freezing)

 Vitrification is a technology that is used in the embryo and egg freezing process so that they can be stored for later use.
 It is a technology that has many uses outside of fertility care with egg and embryo freezing, as it allows something with a crystalline structure to be converted into something very smooth.
-Vitrification is the speedy cooling of liquid medium in the absence of ice crystal formation.
-The solution forms an formless glass as a result of rapid cooling by direct immersion of the embryos in a polyethylene (PE) straw addicted to liquid nitrogen.
+Vitrification is the speedy cooling of the liquid medium in the absence of ice crystal formation.
+The solution forms a formless glass as a result of rapid cooling by direct immersion of the embryos in a polyethylene (PE) straw addicted to liquid nitrogen.
+Vitrification in IVF Treatment Cycle is the newest and more superior technique used for embryo cryopreservation.
+The slow freezing method as the name indicates takes a comparatively long time for the embryos to freeze and there is the probability of forming ice crystals within the cells.
+These eggs are then processed and fertilized in the laboratory.
+Normally, for more than 50% of couples, there will be outstanding quality embryos in addition to those that can be used for embryo transfer.

 Sperm freezing and storage